-We are offering to exchange new notes for old notes.

-The exchange offer will expire at 5:00 p.m., New York City time, on [-], 2013, which is the 21st business day following commencement of the exchange offer, unless extended.

-The registration rights agreement does not require us to accept old notes for exchange if the exchange offer or the making of any exchange by a holder of the old notes would violate any applicable law or interpretation of the staff of the Securities and Exchange Commission.
+The Exchange Offer We are offering to exchange new notes for old notes.
+Expiration Date The exchange offer will expire at 5:00 p.m., New York City time, on [-], which is the 21st business day following commencement of the exchange offer, unless extended.
+Conditions to the Exchange Offer The registration rights agreement does not require us to accept old notes for exchange if the exchange offer or the making of any exchange by a holder of the old notes would violate any applicable law or interpretation of the staff of the Securities and Exchange Commission.
 In addition, we will not be obligated to accept old notes for exchange from a holder if that holder has not made to us the required representations that the holder is acquiring the new notes in the ordinary course of its business, that it has no arrangement or understanding with any person or entity to participate in the distribution of the new notes, that it is not engaged in and does not intend to engage in the distribution of the new notes, that it is not an affiliate of our Company, and if the holder is a broker-dealer that it will receive the new notes for its own account in exchange for old notes acquired as a result of market-making activities or other trading activities and that it will deliver a prospectus, as required by law, in connection with any resale of such new notes.
 A minimum aggregate principal amount of old notes being tendered is not a condition to the exchange offer.
 For more information on the conditions to the exchange offer, please refer to the sections in this prospectus titled, "The Exchange Offer-Purpose and Effect of the Exchange Offer," "The Exchange Offer-Conditions to the Exchange Offer," "The Exchange Offer-Procedures for Tendering" and "Plan of Distribution."

-If any of the conditions to the exchange offer have not been satisfied, we reserve the right in our sole discretion to delay accepting for exchange any old notes, to extend the exchange offer or to terminate the exchange offer by giving oral or written notice of such delay, extension or termination to the exchange agent and to the holders of old notes.
+Extensions, Delays in Acceptance, Termination or Amendment If any of the conditions to the exchange offer have not been satisfied, we reserve the right in our sole discretion to delay accepting for exchange any old notes, to extend the exchange offer or to terminate the exchange offer by giving oral (if oral, to be promptly confirmed in writing) or written notice of such delay, extension or termination to the exchange agent and to the holders of old notes.
 If we amend the exchange offer in a manner that we determine constitutes a material change, we will promptly disclose such amendment by means of a prospectus supplement and we are generally required to extend the exchange offer for at least 5 business days after the amendment.